Remember this gif?

-Memes are more popular than Jesus Christ.
-Period.
+Memes are more popular than ever.

 Meme culture has enveloped our lives in ways that are unimaginable.
 From being a topic exclusively on the Internet, we have started employing memes in real life.
 What started as a way to induce humor, it is even widely used these days to talk about freedom of speech.
-You would see businesses making memes on factors that affect our day-to-day lives just to remain relevant in the eyes of its audience.
-It is a form of cultural expression, to put it in really simple words.

 These were some of the most popular memes and are still used widely.